vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

   sell 10 @ 100 100
   ```

-  the maintenance margin for the party is `min(1 x (100 000-159 00), 159 00 x 0.25 x 1) + 0.1 x 1 x 159 00 = 5565`

-  for this market the party switches to isolated margin with `margin factor=0.9` then the party will have margin account balance of
-  `average entry price x current position x new margin factor = 57 500 x 1 x 0.9 = 6325`
-  the difference topped up from the party’s general account(<a name="0019-MCAL-233" href="#0019-MCAL-233">0019-MCAL-233</a>)
+  the maintenance margin for the party is `159 00 x 0.25 x 1 + 0.1 x 1 x 159 00 = 5565` for this market the party switches to isolated margin with `margin factor=0.9` then the party will have margin account balance of `average entry price x current position x new margin factor = 57 500 x 1 x 0.9 = 6325` the difference topped up from the party’s general account(<a name="0019-MCAL-233" href="#0019-MCAL-233">0019-MCAL-233</a>)

 - In isolated margin mode, a party `short 1@15 900`, `margin factor=0.9` and order book is